biopython/biopython/DEPRECATED.rst

 Bio.PopGen.SimCoal
 ==================
-``Bio.PopGen.SimCoal`` was deprecated in Release 1.68.
-It will be removed in Release 1.70.
+``Bio.PopGen.SimCoal`` was deprecated in Release 1.68, and removed in Release 1.70.

 Bio.UniGene
 ===========